BoominJim121/PubFinderGeneral/README.md

 # Pub Finder General

-A simple List of Pubs in leeds with details from <a href "https://datamillnorth.org/dataset/leeds-beer-quest">Leeds Beer Quest</a>
+A simple List of Pubs in leeds with details from [Leeds Beer Quest](https://datamillnorth.org/dataset/leeds-beer-quest).

-##Documentation
+## Documentation

 The project is a simple API that reads in a CSV file and out puts a custom formatted object list.
 The FE is a simple React FE whcih currently just adds the pubs to a list of display cards and shows the Name, the review Except and a button for more info.